Skip to main content

 A new study has revealed that hurricanes and tropical storms in the United States are responsible for far more deaths than previously thought, with the mortality effects lingering for nearly 15 years after the storm’s immediate impact.

-Published today, October 2, in Nature, this research challenges the traditional focus on direct deaths and unveils a more substantial, long-term death toll tied to these events.
+Published in Nature journal, this research challenges the traditional focus on direct deaths and unveils a more substantial, long-term death toll tied to these events.

 Traditionally, U.S. government statistics report about 24 direct deaths per storm, mainly due to drowning or traumatic injuries.
 However, the new findings from researchers Solomon Hsiang, professor of environmental social sciences at the Stanford Doerr School of Sustainability, and Rachel Young, postdoctoral scholar at the University of California, Berkeley, suggest that the real toll is much higher.